 EURORDIS sponsored the first Rare Disease Day in Europe on Feb.
 29, 2008.
 The United States joined the first global observance the following year along with 23 other countries.
-Visit Rare Disease Day USA and International Rare Disease Day for more information.
+Visit Rare Disease Day® for more information.

 About Rare Disease Day at NIH

-Each year since 2010, the slogan for NIH’s event has been “Patients & Researchers — Partners for Life.”
+Each year, the slogan for NIH’s event has been “Patients & Researchers — Partners for Life.”
 This slogan aligns with NCATS’ philosophy that researchers must work closely with patients, families, caregivers and advocacy groups to maximize the chances for success in advancing rare diseases research.
-This philosophy has been put into practice in NCATS’ Rare Diseases Clinical Research Network and the Therapeutics for Rare and Neglected Diseases program, among other efforts.
+This philosophy has been put into practice in NCATS’ Toolkit for Patient-Focused Therapy Development, Rare Diseases Clinical Research Network, Therapeutics for Rare and Neglected Diseases program, and Genetic and Rare Diseases Information Center, among other efforts.

 The goals of Rare Disease Day at NIH are to:

-- Demonstrate and reiterate the NIH commitment to rare diseases research to help patients.
+- Demonstrate the NIH commitment to helping people with rare diseases through research;

-- Exchange the latest rare diseases information with stakeholders to advance research and therapeutic efforts.
+- Exchange the latest rare diseases information with stakeholders to advance research and therapeutic efforts; and

 - Put a face on rare diseases by sharing stories of patients, their families and their communities.